1994 Bophuthatswana crisis: Killing of Wolfaardt, Uys, and Fourie

 The convoy of AWB vehicles had been firing into roadside houses as they passed through a poor black area of Mafikeng.
-Members of the Bophuthatswana police had set up an ambush and opened fire on the AWB convoy, killing one AWB militant, Francois Alwyn Venter, and wounding eleven others.
-Although most of the AWB vehicles managed to escape, the last vehicle was left behind.
+Members of the Bophuthatswana police had opened fire on the last vehicle of the convoy.
 AWB Colonel Alwyn Wolfaardt, AWB General Nicolaas Fourie and Veldkornet (Field Cornet) Jacobus Stephanus Uys were driving a blue Mercedes-Benz W108 at the end of the convoy.
 The driver, Fourie, was shot in the neck; another passenger, Wolfaardt; in the arm and the remaining passenger, Uys, in the leg.
 Wolfaardt and Uys were wounded and Fourie died almost instantly.
 Wolfaardt stumbled out of the car and brandished a handgun but was advised by the onlookers not to start shooting.
 A Bophuthatswana police officer relieved him of the weapon.
 Half a dozen reporters who had stumbled on to the scene recorded what followed.
-A crowd of locals mingling with the reporters started taunting the two survivors.
-"Black bastards," muttered Uys, before realizing the folly of his words and apologizing.
-A journalist was then told by a policeman, "We want to kill these fucking dogs.
-They have killed women.
-They are animals, not people."
 A journalist approached and spoke to Wolfaardt, asking if he was a member of the AWB.
 Wolfaardt confirmed this, reporting that they had been dispatched from Naboomspruit.
 He then pleaded for the lives of him and his injured comrade, "Please God, help us!
 Get us some medical help!", he said.
-In response, a police officer angrily shouting, "Who do you think you are?
-What are you doing in my country?" strolled up to the two men, pointed his R4 rifle, and fired two bullets into each men at point-blank range, firing a further two into the body of Fourie, which he then proceeded to kick in the ribs.
+In response, a police officer strolled up to the two men, pointed his R4 rifle, and fired two bullets into each men at point-blank range, firing a further two into the body of Fourie, which he then proceeded to kick in the ribs.
 The execution was captured by the nearby journalists and broadcast worldwide.

 Soon after the deaths of the AWB militants, the BDF ordered the Afrikaner Volksfront to leave Bophuthatswana.
-The Volksfront withdrew in a much more orderly fashion later that afternoon, accompanied by a military escort to avoid the general public.
-Although one Volksfront militant, Francois Willem Jansen Van Rensburg, was shot and killed by an unidentified member of the BDF during the withdrawal.
+The Volksfront withdrew in a much more orderly fashion later that afternoon, accompanied by a military escort to avoid the general public, although one Volksfront militant, Francois Willem Jansen Van Rensburg, was shot and killed by an unidentified member of the BDF during the withdrawal.

+As the Volksfront and AWB completed their withdrawal, SADF troops under General Johannes Geldenhuys moved to occupy Bophuthatswana and assume responsibility for the territory's security.
+Geldenhuys deployed at least one squadron of Eland armoured cars, as well as infantry mounted in Ratel fighting vehicles, to Mmabatho.
+His orders were to disarm the BDF mutineers, and ensure the safety of Mangope and Jack Turner.
+The mutineers, who were equipped with only small arms and lacked senior leadership, surrendered almost immediately.

+The government of Bophuthatswana was formally abolished by the South African government a few hours later.